BirdClef/birdclef/README.md

 You must also authenticate with kaggle; Go to www.kaggle.com and retrieve your credentials.

-You may either follow the kaggle documentation, and put the credentials as $HOME/.kaggle/kaggle.json
+You may either follow the kaggle documentation, and put the credentials at

+Linux/Mac: $HOME/.kaggle/kaggle.json

+Windows  : C:\Users<Windows-username>.kaggle\kaggle.json

 OR set the environment variables $KAGGLE_USERNAME and $KAGGLE_KEY to your credentials.